Ilan-GG/Hackathon_Guadalahacks/README.md

 The project focuses on:
 - **POI Validation**:
 Applies a series of deterministic validation rules (e.g., distance from interpolated point, street name mismatches, side orientation issues) to automatically flag POIs with potential violations and assign explanatory scenarios.
-- **Satellite Imagery Analysis**: Detecting structures around POIs to validate their existence
+- **Satellite Imagery Analysis**: Detecting structures around POIs to validate their existence using a Machine Learning Model
 - **Data Classification**: Categorizing POIs into scenarios based on positional accuracy and naming consistency
-- **Duplicate Detection**: Identifying and reporting duplicate POI entries
+- **Duplicate Detection**: Identifying and reporting duplicate POI entries.
+- **Real-Time Feedback**: Generating files from analysis.

 Key technologies used:
 - Geospatial processing with Turf.js and GeoJSON